Rakshithaashok/DSA_Java/Arrays/Maximum-Minimum Element in Array.md

     minmax(arr); // Call the minmax method to find minimum and maximum elements }
 }

+Time Complexity: O(n)

+Auxiliary Space: O(1) as no extra space was needed.

 ```
 **Maximum and minimum of an array using the Tournament Method (divide array into two)**
 ```